American Revolutionary War: Women

-Women played various roles during the Revolutionary War; they often accompanied their husbands when permitted to do so.
-For example, throughout the war Martha Washington was known to visit and provide aid to her husband George at various American camps, and Frederika Charlotte Riedesel documented the Saratoga campaign.
-Women often accompanied armies as camp followers to sell goods and perform necessary tasks in hospitals and camps.
-They were a necessary part of eighteenth-century armies, and numbered in the thousands during the war.
+Women played various roles during the Revolutionary War; they often accompanied their husbands when permitted.
+For example, throughout the war Martha Washington was known to visit and provide aid to her husband George at various American camps.
+Women often accompanied armies as camp followers to sell goods and perform necessary tasks in hospitals and camps, and numbered in the thousands during the war.

-Women also assumed military roles: aside from military tasks like treating the wounded or setting up camp, some dressed as men to directly support combat, fight, or act as spies on both sides of the Revolutionary War.
-Anna Maria Lane joined her husband in the Army and wore men's clothes by the time the Battle of Germantown happened.
+Women also assumed military roles: some dressed as men to directly support combat, fight, or act as spies on both sides.
+Anna Maria Lane joined her husband in the Army.
 The Virginia General Assembly later cited her bravery: she fought while dressed as a man and "performed extraordinary military services, and received a severe wound at the battle of Germantown ... with the courage of a soldier".

-On April 26, 1777, Sybil Ludington is said to have ridden to alert militia forces of Putnam County, New York, and Danbury, Connecticut, to warn them of the British's approach; she has been called the "female Paul Revere".
-A report in The New England Quarterly says there is little evidence backing the story, and whether the ride occurred is questioned.
+On April 26, 1777, Sybil Ludington is said to have ridden to alert militia forces to the British's approach; she has been called the "female Paul Revere".
+Whether the ride occurred is questioned.
 A few others disguised themselves as men.
-Deborah Sampson fought until her gender was discovered and discharged as a result; Sally St. Clair was killed in action during the war.
+Deborah Sampson fought until her gender was discovered and she was discharged as a result; Sally St. Clair was killed in action.